adrianyau/Final-Capstone-Project/README.md

      - 5: Executive
        - Significant responsibility and influence within the organization
        - Involved in organizational strategy, leadership, and vision
+   - Standard Hours are 80 hours

-   - Job Involvement (the degree on how employees are engaged with their jobs):
+   Here is the information about Job Involvement - the degree measured on how employees are engaged with their jobs:
      - 1: Low
        - Minimal interest in their work
        - Means to earn a paycheque with little attachment to the job